 Use Technician Comebacks and Customer Service Issues to Learn and Improve

-The key thing to remember when a mistake happens is to keep the lines of communications open.
-With every mistake there is learning experience that everyone in the shop can benefit from.
+The key thing to remember when a mistake happens is to keep the lines of communication open.
+With every mistake, there is a learning experience that everyone in the shop can benefit from.

-We all need to adopt the culture of continual improvement.
-We can sometimes learn more from mistakes then we can when things go smoothly.
+We all need to adopt a culture of continual improvement.
+We can sometimes learn more from mistakes than we can when things go smoothly.

 This article was contributed by Joe Marconi of Elite.
 Joe is one of the top shop owners in the country, and one of the 1-on-1 business coaches that helps shop owners through the Elite Coaching Program.